estimated starting salary

 My job involves a lot of processing and data entry, and sometimes I have to work to strict deadlines.
 It can seem dull to some people, but I see it like a puzzle.
 I really enjoy putting all the different pieces together, and being able to present everything when you’ve finished is really gratifying

 While entry level positions usually won’t require previous experience, you will often need to have some knowledge of standard bookkeeping practices, as well as specific bookkeeping software.
-Great qualifications for beginners include the AAT Level 2 Certificate, and the ICB Level 2 Certificate in bookkeeping – which both have no formal entry requirements to start learning.
+There are some great bookkeeping courses for beginners and specialised Sage bookkeeping courses – which both have no formal entry requirements to start learning.

 Sign up for more Career Advice